The C3 Undergraduate Fellowship Program is open to:

 - who are U.S. citizens or permanent residents

-- and who have an interest in conducting research in the arts, humanities, humanistic social sciences and mathematics.
+- and who have an interest in conducting research in the arts, humanities, and humanistic social sciences.

 We especially encourage applicants who are from groups that are historically underrepresented in the academy.
-We define “underrepresented” as those who are either historically underrepresented (such as African Americans, Hispanics, Native Americans, Alaska Natives, Native Hawaiians or other Pacific Islanders), are first generation college students, or have followed nontraditional pathways to college due to exceptional talent and motivation in the face of adversity, such as societal, economic or academic disadvantages.
+We define “underrepresented” as those who are historically underrepresented (such as African Americans, Asian Americans, Latina/os, Native Americans, Alaska Natives, Native Hawaiians or other Pacific Islanders), are first generation college students, or have followed nontraditional pathways to college due to exceptional talent and motivation in the face of adversity, such as societal, economic, or academic disadvantages.

 Approved fields of study for C3 Undergraduate Fellowships